Quantum Mechanics in symmetry language: Composite systems, interactions, and environment

 \section{Composite systems, interactions, and environment}

 According to axiom (\ref{postcomposite}) the ensemble of two or more subsystems can be considered as a system with a symmetry group homomorphic to direct product of symmetries of its components.
-Deviation of this homomorphy from an isomorphy presents the strength of interaction between subsystems.
-This axiom is particularly important for understanding entanglement, measurement problems, and decoherence of quantum systems.
+Deviation of this homomorphy from an isomorphy presents the strength of interaction or quantum correlation between subsystems.
+We remind that quantum correlation or in another word {\it entanglement} needs direct or indirect interaction.
+In the latter case the classical Lagrangian of the system may include no interaction between some components, but they can become entangled through quantum correction from their interaction with components which are in interaction with each others.
+Another possibility is an interaction in the past, that is their preparation.
+Thus, the axiom about composite systems is particularly important for understanding entanglement, measurement problems, and decoherence of quantum systems.
 In this regard, symmetries provide a natural criteria for division of the Universe to subsystems/components according to their symmetries.

-In the example of a decaying $\pi^0$ in Se. \ref{sec:repgen}, the system is composed of three subsystems each with $SU(2) \cong SO(3)$ symmetry.
+In the example of a decaying $\pi^0$ in Sec. \ref{sec:repgen}, the system is composed of three subsystems each with $SU(2) \cong SO(3)$ symmetry.
 Their ensemble has $SU(2) \oplus \mathbb{Z}_2 \subset SU(2) \times SU(2)$ symmetry where the first $SU(2)$ corresponds to the global symmetry under rotation and the second one the spin symmetry of photons.
-This division is valid only when photons are sufficiently far from their production place and can be considered as non-interacting.
+The division of this system to its components in position space is valid only when photons are sufficiently far, that is at perturbative distant scales from their production place.
+Nonetheless, as it is well known due to $\mathbb{Z}_2$ symmetry photons remains correlated - entangled - at any distance without any causal interaction between them, because their spin $\mathbb{Z}_2$ symmetry is orthogonal to coordinates shift symmetry, and induces what Einstein famously called: {\bf Spooky interaction at distance}.

+In standard quantum mechanics mixed states are defined by their non-idempotent density matrix: $\rho^2 \neq \rho$.
+In symmetry description the omnipresence of symmetry allows to define them in a manner which highlights their incompleteness.
+The homomorphism, which according to postulate \ref{postcomposite} present a composite system reduces the symmetry to $G \subset G_1 \otimes G_2$.
+A density matrix for a pure state belongs to the space of operators $\rho_{pure} \in \mathcal{B}(G)$ where $G$ here must be understood as vector space representing the symmetry group of the composite system.
+Mixed states are defined as $\rho_{mixed} \in V \subset \mathcal{B}(G)$.
+Therefore: $T_g \rho_{mixed} T^\dagger_g \notin \mathcal{B}(G)$.
+It is straightforward to prove that this definition satisfies non-idempotent condition.
+Moreover, this definition explicitly demonstrates the incompleteness of information about the composite system.
+For instance, partial trace over density matrix of a pair of particles entangled by their spins is non-unitary - does not preserve probabilities - and restricts $Z_2$ symmetry of projection $Z_2 \times \mathbb{Z}_2 \rightarrow \mathbb{Z}_2$ to the subspace generated by the remaining particle.